Updated: Aug 11

-In the current COVID 19 situations because of the economic downturn, a lot of people are losing their jobs.
-But if you have lost your job because of unfair dismissal, you might have a claim.
+In the current COVID 19 situation because of the economic downturn, a lot of people are losing their jobs.
+If you have lost your job because of unfair dismissal, you might have a claim.
 To find out if you have an unfair dismissal claim against your employer, you need to understand what is unfair dismissal and when you can have the claim for unfair dismissal.
-It is important to act immediately if you have the claim as you will only have 21 days to make the claim for unfair dismissal before the Fair Work Commission.
+It is important to act immediately if you have the claim as you will only have 21 days to claim unfair dismissal before the Fair Work Commission.
 Following are the 5 important things to know about unfair dismissal:

 1. What is unfair dismissal?

 Unfair dismissal is when an employee is dismissed from their job in a harsh, unjust or unreasonable manner.

 A person has been dismissed from their employment when: